lnharvin/kickstarter-analysis/README.md

 # Discovering Trends with Kickstarter Analysis in Excel

 ## Overview of Project:
-Use Excel tools to analysis data and create visualization charts of that data.
+Use Excel tools to analysis the kickstarter dataset and create visualization charts of that data.

 ### Purpose:
 To help Louise analysis given data in hopes launching a successful campaign in the United States.